MartinHinz/cv/cv_english.md

 ### school education

 09/1983 – 08/1995
-: - Polytechnic secondary school and high school in Wismar and Leipzig
+: - primary, polytechnic secondary school and high school in Wismar and Leipzig

 ### civilian service